Learning holographic QCD with unflavored meson spectra: Review of AdS/QCD

 Also, varying the action with respect to the longitudinal component of the axial vector field, $\xi_n(z)$, gives the equation of motion,

 where $B_1(z) = \phi(z) - A(z)$.
-To solve these coupled differential equations, it is possible to combine Eq.\ref{eq:pioneom} and Eq.\ref{eq:xieom}, into a Schr\"odinger-like equation \cite{PhysRevD.81.014024}, but doing so eliminates information from the mass spectrum \cite{PhysRevD.83.016002,PhysRevD.102.026013}.
-Specifically, we will only be able to get the mass eigenvalues corresponding to the excited states, and lose information of the ground state mass.
+To solve these coupled differential equations, it is possible to combine Eq. \ref{eq:pioneom} and Eq. \ref{eq:xieom}, into a Schr\"odinger-like equation \cite{PhysRevD.81.014024}, but doing so eliminates information from the mass spectrum \cite{PhysRevD.83.016002,PhysRevD.102.026013}.
+Specifically, we will only be able to obtain the mass eigenvalues of the excited states, losing information about the ground-state mass.
 We therefore choose to solve these two coupled second-order differential equations directly.
 Simplifying these equations, we get,